 - What, if anything, appears to worsen your symptoms?

-Your speaking difficulty may be evaluated by a speech-language pathologist to diagnose the type of dysarthria you may have.
-This can be helpful to the neurologist who will be responsible for finding the underlying cause.
+A speech-language pathologist might evaluate your speech to help determine the type of dysarthria you have.
+This can be helpful to the neurologist, who will look for the underlying cause.

 - Imaging tests.
-Imaging tests, including magnetic resonance imaging or a computerized tomography scan, create detailed images of your brain, head and neck that may help identify the cause of your speech problem.
+Imaging tests, such as an MRI or CT scan, create detailed images of your brain, head and neck that may help identify the cause of your speech problem.

 - Brain and nerve studies.
-You may have brain and nerve studies to pinpoint the source of your symptoms and help diagnose the underlying cause of your condition.
+These can help pinpoint the source of your symptoms.
 An electroencephalogram measures electrical activity in your brain.
 An electromyogram evaluates electrical activity in your nerves as they transmit messages to your muscles.
 Nerve conduction studies measure the strength and speed of the electrical signals as they travel through your nerves to your muscles.

 - Blood and urine tests.
-Blood and urine tests can help determine if an infectious or inflammatory disease may be causing your symptoms.
+These can help determine if an infectious or inflammatory disease is causing your symptoms.

 - Lumbar puncture (spinal tap).
-In this procedure, a doctor or nurse inserts a needle in your lower back to remove a small sample of cerebrospinal fluid for testing in the laboratory.
+In this procedure, a doctor or nurse inserts a needle in your lower back to remove a small sample of cerebrospinal fluid for laboratory testing.
 A lumbar puncture can help diagnose serious infections, disorders of the central nervous system, and cancers of the brain or spinal cord.

 - Brain biopsy.
 If a brain tumor is suspected, your doctor may remove a small sample of your brain tissue to test.

 - Neuropsychological tests.
-You may have neuropsychological tests to measure your thinking (cognitive) skills, your ability to understand speech, your ability to understand reading and writing, and other skills.
-Your cognitive skills and understanding of speech and writing often aren't affected by dysarthria, although you have difficulty speaking.
-However, underlying conditions can affect your cognitive skills.
+These measure your thinking (cognitive) skills, your ability to understand speech, your ability to understand reading and writing, and other skills.
+Dysarthria doesn't affect your cognitive skills and understanding of speech and writing, but an underlying condition can.

-Your doctor will treat the underlying cause of your dysarthria when possible, which may improve your speech.
-If your dysarthria is caused by prescription medications, talk to your doctor about the possibility of changing or discontinuing such medications.
+Your doctor will treat the cause of your dysarthria when possible, which may improve your speech.
+If your dysarthria is caused by prescription medications, talk to your doctor about changing or discontinuing such medications.

 Speech and language therapy

-You may have speech and language therapy to help you regain normal speech and improve your communication.
-A speech-language pathologist can determine the severity of your speech difficulties, develop a treatment plan to improve your speech and work with you to put that plan into action.
-Your speech therapy goals may include adjusting your speech rate, strengthening your muscles, increasing your breath support, increasing your speech articulation and helping your family members understand how to effectively communicate with you.
+You may have speech and language therapy to help you regain normal speech and improve communication.
+Your speech therapy goals might include adjusting speech rate, strengthening muscles, increasing breath support, improving articulation and helping family members communicate with you.

 Your speech-language pathologist may recommend other communication methods (augmentative and alternative communication systems) to help you communicate, if speech and language therapy isn't effective.
 These communication methods could include visual cues, gestures, an alphabet board or computer-based technology.

-If you have significant dysarthria that makes your speech difficult to understand, these suggestions may help you communicate more effectively with others:
+If you have significant dysarthria that makes your speech difficult to understand, these suggestions may help you communicate more effectively:

 - Start small.
 Introduce your topic with one word or a short phrase before speaking in longer sentences.

 - Gauge understanding.
-Ask your listeners to confirm that they know what you're saying.
+Ask listeners to confirm that they know what you're saying.

 - If you're tired, keep it short.
-Fatigue can make your speech more difficult to understand, so keep conversations short if you feel tired.
+Fatigue can make your speech more difficult to understand.

 - Use shortcuts.
 Create drawings and diagrams or use photos during conversations, so you don't have to say everything.
 Gesturing or pointing to an object also can help convey your message.